Sonnet 208

 Affirming that a paragon once breathed

-Whose timeless beauty never true was shown
+Whose timeless beauty never yet was shown

-In man made image or in bold decree.
+In man-made image or in bold decree.

 So say I more, or say I more in less;